Blue-faced parrotfinch

-The blue-faced parrotfinch (Erythrura trichroa) is a locally common species of estrildid finch found in north-eastern Australia, Japan, Indonesia, Federated States of Micronesia, France (introduced), New Caledonia, Palau, Papua New Guinea, the Solomon Islands and Vanuatu.
+The blue-faced parrotfinch (Erythrura trichroa) is a locally common species of estrildid finch found in north-eastern Australia, eastern Indonesia, Papua New Guinea, the Solomon Islands, Vanuatu and New Caledonia, with disjunct populations in Micronesia and Palau.
 It has an estimated global extent of occurrence of 10,000,000 km2.

 It is found in subtropical and tropical zones in both montane and lowland moist forest areas, where it is most often associated with forest edges and disturbed habitat.
 It feeds largely on seeds of grasses, including in Australia several exotic genera especially Brachiaria.
 The IUCN has classified the species as being of least concern.

-Origin and history

-Origin and phylogeny has been obtained by Antonio Arnaiz-Villena et al. Estrildinae may have originated in India and dispersed thereafter (towards Africa and Pacific Ocean habitats).
+Taxonomy

+The blue-faced parrotfinch was formally described and illustrated in 1833 by German naturalist Heinrich von Kittlitz based on a specimen collected on the island of Ualan (now Kosrae), one of the Caroline Islands which lie to the north of New Guinea.
+Kittlitz coined the binomial name Fringilla trichroa where the specific epithet combines the Ancient Greek ρι-/tri- meaning "three-" with χροα/khroa, χροας/khroas meaning "colour" or "appearance".
+The blue-faced parrotfinch is now one of the 12 species placed in the genus Erythrura that was introduced in 1837 by the English naturalist William Swainson.

 In the past, due to less developed observation techniques, very few blue-faced parrotfinches were spotted.
 As a result, they were overlooked in historical surveys and categorized as rare.

+When describing the subspecies Erythrura trichroa macgillivrayi in 1914 based on a specimen that had been collected in North Queensland, the Australian-born ornithologist Gregory Mathews used the English name "Australian green-backed finch".

 The first blue-faced parrotfinch was recorded in North Queensland, Australia in 1890.
 This specimen had a length of 121 mm (4.8 in).
 Its wings were 62 mm (2.4 in), its tail was 50 mm (2.0 in), and its culmen was 11 mm (0.4 in).
 It is now kept in the Melbourne Museum.
-There were other important discoveries of the blue-faced parrotfinch in 1899, 1913, 1914, and 1944, all of which were spotted in north or north-eastern Queensland.
+There were other important discoveries of the blue-faced parrotfinch in 1899, 1913 and 1914, all of which were spotted in north or north-eastern Queensland.

-Among the blue-faced parrotfinches in Queensland, one subspecies is Erythrura trichroa macgillivrayi but its conservation status is unknown.